lengfeld/subpatch/website/exp/design.md

 TODO E.g. git-subtree and combo-layers are doing this

-TODO This is against learing L4 (minimize accidentally complexity)
+TODO Including the history is against learing L4 (minimize accidentally complexity)

 TODO add [+],[-] points here